cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 ******************************
 Basic Command Lines (or modes)
 ******************************
 .. important:: This chapter is a quick overview on how to run T-Coffee alignment using predefined procedures we call "modes".
-All the files mentioned here can be found `here <https://github.com/cbcrg/tcoffee/tree/master/t_coffee/doc_test/data>`_.
+All the files mentioned can be found `here <https://github.com/cbcrg/tcoffee/tree/master/t_coffee/doc_test/data>`_.
 You can also use examples associated with their corresponding command lines from the section **T-Coffee Tutorial** published in Nature Protocols (2011).
-If you use a specific mode of T-Coffee, please use the corresponding citation for publication.
-Refer to the section **T-Coffee Manual** for more details about T-Coffee usage and tools.
+Refer to the section **T-Coffee Manual** for more technical details about T-Coffee usage and tools.
+If you use a specific mode or tools of T-Coffee, please use the corresponding citation for publication (see **References and Citations**), otherwise cite T-Coffee.

 Protein sequences